-1800-Injured has a referral network for victims of car accidents to get in touch with aggressive, experienced personal injury attorneys who will fight to ensure that their clients get the help that they deserve and need.
-Contact us today if you are unsure of your options, or would like to take advantage of an initial consultation to learn more about how you can benefit from working with an attorney after your accident.
+1-800-Injured is a referral network that enables the victims of car accidents to get in touch with aggressive, experienced personal injury attorneys who will fight to ensure that their clients get the help that they deserve and need.
+Contact us today if you are unsure of your options, or would like to take advantage of a free initial consultation to learn more about how you can benefit from working with an attorney after your accident.

 There are a lot of details that go into building and pursuing a personal injury lawsuit, but there are some basic requirements that need to be met in order to determine whether or not you are legally able to move forward with the process.
 The following factors MUST be present in your accident in order for you to seek personal injury damages: